 Although doctors disagree on a precise definition, a repeated miscarriage is usually defined as the loss of three or more pregnancies before the 20th week.
 On the other hand, it also means that they do not have to take place one after the other.
 Thus, the birth of a living newborn baby does not exclude the possibility of further miscarriages, or the possibility of suffering from further miscarriages in between miscarriages.
 The experts also disagree on the number of miscarriages, above which a precise study is necessary.

-In IVF-Spain, we believe that the patient should be spared this painful loss, and therefore we believe it is necessary to carry out studies to detect the problem early or to avoid its recurrence, and therefore additional pain.
+In IVF-Life, we believe that the patient should be spared this painful loss, and therefore we believe it is necessary to carry out studies to detect the problem early or to avoid its recurrence, and therefore additional pain.

 What types of miscarriages are there?

 Most miscarriages happen before the 12th week of pregnancy, in the first trimester.
 They can be sorted according to the time of miscarriage:

 – Biochemical miscarriage before the amniotic sac is made visible with ultrasound.

 – Premature miscarriage if it happens before the 10th week of pregnancy.

 – Late miscarriage if the abortion takes place between 11-20 weeks

 – Premature delivery if the loss occurs after the 20th week.